alasdairforsythe/tokenmonster/yaml_guide/README.md

 See `example.yaml` for a sample of the TokenMonster YAML vocabulary format.

-`convert_gpt2tokenizer.py` is a GPT2 Tokenizer from Hugging Face converted into a TokenMonster vocabulary.
+`convert_gpt2tokenizer.py` converts the GPT2 Tokenizer from Hugging Face into a TokenMonster vocabulary.
 It runs faster, tokenizes better, and is a good example of how to import a vocabulary into TokenMonster format using YAML as an intermediary.